an3urysm/live-share/docs/main/connectivity.md

 | Relay | Access to *.servicebus.windows.net on port 80/443. | Ensure your corporate or personal network firewall allows you to connect to this domain. |

-## Manually adding a firewall entry for direct mode
+## Manually adding a firewall entry

 As outlined above, your personal firewall needs to allow **vsls-agent**to accept connections in the port range 5990-5999.
 If you want to use direct mode but have found that your firewall does not have vsls-agent entry, you can add it from one of the following locations: